With a few pieces of scrap wood and some tester pots of paint you can make your own back-to-school decor for your classroom, or to decorate your home!

 I used my random orbit sander and 60 grit sandpaper to make the sharpened end more rounded.
 You’d be surprised how well 60 grit eats through the wood – rounding my wood pencil took less than 10 minutes!

 I painted the body of the wood pencil in Rust-Oleum yellow, the eraser with a tester pot of pink I had in the garage and the pencil lead in some leftover chalkboard paint.
 I coated the entire thing, front and back, in a clear polyurethane (outdoor-appropriate) to protect it from the rain and humidity.
 If you are making this back-to-school decor for your classroom, you really won’t need to do the poly step – it will be well protected inside.
-It would be nice to have something like this to decorate your classroom, while your students concentrate on that math problem you have on the multimedia lectern, trying to solve it.

 It’s SO STINKIN’ CUTE!